WeHaus/docker-image-portus/README.md

 ## Changes to SUSE/ports

-- addind a new rake task to pre-install a registry
+- addind a new rake task to pre-install a registry, should be removed when https://github.com/SUSE/Portus/issues/1036 is finished
 - adding a startup script for docker

 ## Releases